Khiva: Transportation

 A trolleybus line was established from Khiva to Urgench in 1997.
 Bus and minibus routes connect Khiva to Tashkent, Bukhara, Navoi, Samarkand, Urgench, Qo'shko'pir, Yangiariq, Bog'ot, Hazorasp, and other major cities and population centers in the region.

 A new bullet-train is being planned, connecting Khiva to Bukhara and Samarkand.
 Khiva is a part of the Silk Road Caravan Trail.

 The nearest airport is Urgench International Airport.

 Archaeological and cultural significance

-Khwarazm occupies a special place in the list of values of universal importance as a major center of world civilization and one of the important centers on the Silk Road.

-The unique values of world significance include architectural monuments of Khiva, which has rightfully earned the title of "museum city".

-The image of modern Khiva is mainly formed by the architecture of the period of Khiva Khanate of the late XVIII - early XX centuries.

-But archaeological excavations underway here show that at the base of a number of relatively "young" remains of buildings are ancient layers dating back to the III and even earlier centuries BC.
+Khwarazm was an important center on the Silk Road.
+The Persian architectural monuments of Khiva have earned the title of "museum city".
+Surviving buildings are mostly from the late 18th and early 19th centuries, during the Khiva Khanate, but archaeological excavations suggest that some younger buildings are built on foundations from the 3rd century BC or earlier.